jecr01t/ExData_Plotting1/myplots/Readme.md

 - The data file ("household_power_consumption.txt") *must exits* in the *same* directory

-The source data, as indicated by the text in the description of the assignment can be obtained from the following url:
+The source data, as indicated by the text in the description of the assignment can be obtained from the following link:

 [Source: ](https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip)